number13dev/mincloud/README.md

  If you run the app in a Docker, change the gunicorn command in the `run.sh` to your needs.

+ Be sure to have access rights to: `/opt/mincloud/uploads` or change this Directory

 #### Setup Nginx as Proxy